eightBitter/library-knowledge-graph/README.md

 ## Plan

-- Design templates for each entity type
+- [x] Design templates for each entity type
-- Come up with a taxonomy for connecting entities
+- [ ] Come up with a taxonomy for connecting entities
-- Create 10 example records for each entity
+- [ ] Create 10 example records for each entity
-- Ingest records into GraphDB and run some queries to explore relationships
+- [ ] Ingest records into GraphDB and run some queries to explore relationships
-- Install question-answer software (check earlier research notes for particular software)
+- [ ] Install question-answer software (check earlier research notes for particular software)
-- Create use-case examples
+- [ ] Create use-case examples
   - Related content (Amazon)
   - Smart search
   - Research tracks?

+## To Do Next

+- Create a couple more event records; move onto products